JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 Soon enough I stopped because I saw some people in front of me—who were not my family—noticing the scene and attempting to run and grab me.
 Instead I awkwardly turned the bike around and rode back towards my mom, dad and sister.

+Instead of riding fast I pedalled a bit and coasted towards them.
+My dad came closer and gently grabbed the bike.
+The look on his face—and my mother’s—was happy and concerned.
+“Now you can ride a bike!” my dad said with a smile on his face as he puffed a bit harder than usual from running.
+My mom ran over and said, “Hey!
+Look at me!” which I did and then she grabbed my head and kissed me on the forehead.

 ***

 *Learning How to Ride a Bike (c) Copyright by Jack Szwergold; written on December 30, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*